ty-hal/GatorChat/Sprint2.md

   - As as user, I want to see all the sections and threads, so I will grab them from the database and display them to the screen
 - Create handlers for Sections/Threads/Posts that follow the layout of the User handler created in Sprint 1.
   - As a developer, I want my request to be handled in an organized way, so I will create handlers to verify and organize requests.
+- Create queries, functions, and handlers for Posts/Threads/Users for deletion of rows in the database.
+  - As a user, I want to be able to delete posts, threads, or my account, so I will create handlers to send delete requests.
+- Fix creation date of Posts/Threads/Users to accurately store time using timestamptz
+  - As a user, I want to see when my post, thread, and account were created in my time zone, so I will store the posts', threads', and users' creation dates as a timestamptz.
+- Create queries, functions, and handlers for Posts/Threads/Users for updating rows in the database.
+  - As a user, I want to be able to edit and update posts, threads, or my account, so I will create handlers to send update requests.
 ___
 ## Unit tests and Cypress test for frontend
 ### Unit (Cypress component) tests: